What Planting Zone Do I Live In? Updated USDA Plant Hardiness Map

 Plant Zone Map Courtesy of USDA

-Note: The USDA Plant Hardiness Zone Map was just updated in November of 2023, the first update since 2012.
-According to the USDA, the new 2023 map uses data from 13,412 weather stations compared to the 7,983 from the previous map.
+Note: The USDA Plant Hardiness Zone Map was just updated in November 2023, the first update since 2012.
+According to the USDA, the new 2023 map uses data from 13,412 weather stations compared to 7,983 from the previous map.
 Compared to the 2012 map, the 2023 version shows that half of the country moved up to a warmer zone (including much of Alaska) while the other half stayed in the same zone.

 The scientists are using 30 years of long-range data and more sophisticated computers for a more accurate map, especially in challenging areas such as mountain zones and Alaska, which may have been rated too cold or warm in prior map iterations.
 Learn more about the updated map here.